55Cancri/qstd/QSTD_PACKAGE_PRD.md

 - [ ] Package published to npm successfully
 - [ ] All exports work correctly (block, client, server, react, preset)
 - [ ] Tree-shaking verified at function level
-- [ ] gpt-v2 successfully migrated to use qstd
+- [ ] consumer-project successfully migrated to use qstd
-- [ ] No regressions in gpt-v2 functionality
+- [ ] No regressions in consumer-project functionality
 - [ ] All Block variants work identically
 - [ ] Full TypeScript support with no type errors
 - [ ] Documentation complete and deployed